wavefrontHQ/wavefront-sdk-python/README.md

 ## Overview

-VMware Aria Operations for Applications (formerly known as Wavefront) Python SDK lets you send raw data from your Python application to Operations for Applications using a wavefront_sender interface.
+VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) Python SDK lets you send raw data from your Python application to Operations for Applications using a wavefront_sender interface.
 The data is then stored as metrics, histograms, and trace data.
 This SDK is also referred to as the Wavefront Sender SDK for Python.

 Although this library is mostly used by the other Operations for Applications Python SDKs to send data to Operations for Applications, you can also use this SDK directly.
 For example, you can send data directly from a data store or CSV file to Operations for Applications.